raleel/mythras-srd/0006_Vehicles.md

 The maximum number of weapon systems a vehicle can support is equal to 1/10th of its Structure Points (so a vehicle with 40 Structure could support 4 weapon systems, if a military vehicle, or a weaponized civilian vehicle).

 Weapon systems depend on the Size of the vehicle.
-The maximum type of weapon system for different Sizes are shown in the tables on page XX.
+The maximum type of weapon system for different Sizes are shown in the tables in the [Weapons](https://srd.mythras.net/#/0006_Vehicles?id=weapons) section.

 ### Damage